skvggor/skvggor/README.md

 ## Bio

-<p>I'm a seasoned web developer with over 12 years of experience.
+<p>I'm a expert web developer with over 12 years of experience.
 I've worked on projects for renowned companies like Unilever, Honda, Claro (América Móvil), Subaru, and Popeyes.
 As a tech lead at VIP BR Telecom, I led a web development team, creating user-friendly web experiences using the latest technologies.
 My skills include Linux, Python, Vue.js, React, APIs, JAMStack, and design (Figma, Inkscape, typography, interfaces).</p>

 <!-- </details> -->